Expenses vs Budget Report

 We all have good months and bad months so sometimes it’s necessary to look at the bigger picture and see how well the year is going so far.
+We need to compare our expenses with our budget, and this report helps us do just that.

 The line on this chart represents your budget for the cumulative year-to-date figures each month – so this is where you should be tracking.